Former U.S. Ukraine Ambassador Testifies In Impeachment Probe On Capitol Hill

 The whistleblower complaint released Sept.
 26 says that Yovanovitch had criticized a former Ukrainian prosecutor's "poor record on fighting corruption."
 The same prosecutor, Yuriy Lutsenko, spread rumors about the Biden family and about Ukraine's "purported involvement in the 2016 U.S. election," as the whistleblower notes.

-Lutsenko accused Yovanovitch of allegedly obstructing Ukrainian investigations and providing the U.S. with "evidence" of wrongdoing.
+Lutsenko accused Yovanovitch of obstructing Ukrainian investigations and providing the U.S. with "evidence" of wrongdoing.

 The whistleblower added that Lutsenko "later walked back" many of his allegations.

 Despite that, the whistleblower cites reports that Giuliani met with Lutsenko twice, once in New York and once in Warsaw, Poland, earlier this year.
-Trump himself, as the whistleblower also notes, called Lutsenko's allegations "big" and "incredible" on Fox News and that "that the Attorney General 'would want to see this.' "
+Trump himself, as the whistleblower also notes, called Lutsenko's allegations "big" and "incredible" on Fox News and said "that the attorney general 'would want to see this.' "